zeta-chain/docs/docs/reference/wallets.md

 sidebar_position: 4
 ---

-import { AddressConverter } from
-"@site/src/components/AddressConverter/AddressConverter";

 # Wallets

 ZetaChain is an EVM-compatible Cosmos SDK-based blockchain that features interoperability with Bitcoin.
 This means that many EVM and Cosmos wallets can be used to sign transactions and interact with ZetaChain.

-To interact with ZetaChain from connected chains, and to interact with Zetachain directly, we recommend using an EVM wallet.
+To interact with ZetaChain from connected chains, and to interact with ZetaChain directly, we recommend using an EVM wallet.

 ## EVM Wallets